danielthompson/riddler/2018-06-08/README.md

 E H K M R X A B C D

-Since all 10 digits appear in the equation, this means that each distinct symbol's digit is distinct (i.e. E and H can't stand for the same number).

 Not shown in the original problem are each column's carry digit, which are each either 0 or 1.

-A a special case in that it is effectively the carry digit for E + E. S. Therefore, A must be either 0 or 1.
+A is a special case in that it is effectively the carry digit for E + E. S. Therefore, A must be either 0 or 1.

 ![Message](step2.PNG)